|Funding for:||UK Students, EU Students, International Students|

 For an application form or more information on the application process e-mail: HWB-DoctoralAdmin@shu.ac.uk

-This studentship is advertised for either a February 2019 or October 2019 start.
+This studentship is advertised for an October 2019 start.

 Key dates are: